alexggmark/theconversiondev/src/content/posts/articles/the-tr-808-story.md

 ![_tr-808](./_assets/tr-808.jpg)

 The Roland TR-808 Rhythm Composer, often simply called the "808," is one of the most influential electronic instruments ever created.
-Despite its initial commercial failure, this drum machine went on to shape entire genres of music and become a cultural icon.
+Despite its <mark>initial commercial failure</mark>, this drum machine went on to shape entire genres of music and become a cultural icon.
 This is the story of how a machine designed to replace drummers ended up revolutionizing music production.

 ## The Birth of the 808

-In the late 1970s, Roland Corporation was looking to create an affordable drum machine that could compete with the expensive Linn LM-1, which was the first drum machine to use digital samples.
+In the late 1970s, Roland Corporation was looking to create an affordable drum machine that could compete with the expensive Linn LM-1, which was the first <mark>drum machine to use digital samples</mark>.
 The company's engineers, led by **Ikutaro Kakehashi**, set out to create something different—a machine that would use **analog synthesis** to generate drum sounds rather than digital samples.

 ![Well looky here, an image my boy](./_assets/tr-808.jpg)